Ask A Criminal Defense Lawyer

 Can a police officer pull you over on private property?

-Yes, if the officer has reasonable suspicion of criminal activity they can pull you over.
+Yes, if the police officer has reasonable suspicion of criminal activity they can pull you over.

 However, on private property, many traffic infractions may not apply and may not serve as a basis for a stop.

 Under “Open Field Doctrine” the 4th amendment does protect you simply because you are on private property.

 How to bail someone out of jail?